 - Release that which doesn’t add beauty to your life.

-Before acting with deep focus on your new life path: it is useful to clean out your life a bit.
+Before acting with a deep focus on your new life path: it’s useful to clean out your life a bit.
 Make room for the new changes you want to experience!
-Pause allows us to examine our lives and release habits that don’t serve us anymore.
+The pause allows us to examine our lives and release habits that don’t serve us anymore.

-To face a changing world you need to pause in order to have a chance to find your steps ahead.
+To face a changing world, you need to pause to have a chance to find your steps ahead.